-5.1 The school understands the important role parents play in enhancing their children's understanding of relationships, sex and health.
+- 5.1 The school understands the important role parents play in enhancing their children's understanding of relationships, sex and health.
 Similarly, we also understand how important parents' views are in shaping the curriculum.

-5.2 The school works closely with parents by establishing open communication - all parents are consulted in the development and delivery of the curriculum.

-5.3 Parents are provided with the following information:

-- The content of the relationships, sex and health curriculum - The delivery of the relationships, sex and health curriculum, including what is taught in each year group - The legalities surrounding withdrawing their child from the subjects - The resources that will be used to support the curriculum
+This will include providing parents with frequent opportunities to understand and ask questions about the school's approach to relationships, sex and health education. - 5.2 Parents are provided with the following information: - The content of the relationships, sex and health curriculum - The delivery of the relationships, sex and health curriculum, including what is taught in each year group - The legalities surrounding withdrawing their child from the subjects - The resources that will be used to support the curriculum